The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English

-Sharon Savage is a Pediatric Hematologist Oncology provider in Bethesda, Maryland.
+Sharon Savage is a Hematologist and an Oncologist practicing medicine in Bethesda, Maryland.
 Dr. Savage is rated as an Elite provider by MediFind in the treatment of Congenital Aplastic Anemia.
-Her top areas of expertise are Dyskeratosis Congenita, Aplastic Anemia, Aase Syndrome, Bone Marrow Transplant, and Hormone Replacement Therapy (HRT).
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Dyskeratosis Congenita, Aplastic Anemia, Aase Syndrome, Bone Marrow Transplant, and Hormone Replacement Therapy (HRT).

 Elite in Congenital Aplastic Anemia